-- If dropping off and picking up the scholar, parents should: - Arrive at bus stop 10 minutes before the scheduled time - Park in designated parking spaces or along the street in an organized way (please do not block driveways) - Make sure student is waiting at stop in the AM, if scholar is still getting out of the car when bus arrives they will miss the bus. - Know that bus will leave 1 minute after scheduled time and will not stop for late scholars - o MS scholars are permitted to get off at any stop but only if they are on the same bus route.
+- If dropping off and picking-up student, parents should: - Arrive at bus stop 10 minutes before the scheduled time - Park in designated parking spaces or along the street in an organized way (please do not block driveways) - Make sure student is waiting at stop in the AM, if student is still getting out of the car when bus arrives they will miss the bus. - o Know that bus will leave 1 minute after scheduled time and will not stop for late students - o MS students are permitted to get off at any stop but only if they are on the same bus route.